gerstner-hub/clues/doc/ptrace.md

 - the tracer can use `PTRACE_ATTACH` or `PTRACE_SEIZE`.
 - `PTRACE_ATTACH` should no longer be used, since it's buggy and has restrictions.
-- grand-childs can automatically be attached to via the TRACEFORK, TRACEVFORK, and TRACECLONE options.
-These grand-childs automatically receive a SIGSTOP so that the tracer can observe "signal-delivery-stop" on them.
+- grand-children can automatically be attached to via the TRACEFORK, TRACEVFORK, and TRACECLONE options.
+These grand-children automatically receive a SIGSTOP so that the tracer can observe "signal-delivery-stop" on them.
 - detaching via `PTRACE_DETACH` requires the tracee to be in stopped state.
 If the tracee is running then sending SIGSTOP via tgkill(2) is recommended.